lago-project/lago/docs/lago-tutorial/README.rst

 The network
 ^^^^^^^^^^^

+In order to access the vms, and also allowing them to interact with each other and the internet, Lago offers two types of networks:

+- Nat
+   In Nat option, Lago will handle all the required configurations, this means:

+   - Lago will choose the subnet of the network.

+   - Lago will create a and configure a bridge that will forward packets to an from the vms and the host, and also from the vms to the internet.

+   - Lago will open a DHCP server that will serve the environment.

+   Note
+   	- Lago allows for the use of up to 10 Nat networks
+   	- You can reserve a specific ip address for each machine (Check out the spec file about the init file to know how)

 Lago allows for a creation of 10 different lans ranging from:
 192.168.200.x to 192.168.209.x
 The subnet will be automatically assigend to the virtual network